ashtrospection/ashtrospection/README.md

 👨‍🎓 Currently a Computer Science grad student at the [NMU](https://nmu.ac.in/) 🏫 and minoring in Management. 👨‍💼
 💡 Passionate about Back-end Web Technologies and cutting edge tech like ML, DL & AI. 🤖
 😇 Strives to write sleek, easy-to-maintain, human readable code which is also up-to-date with modern practices and semantics. 📈
-🚀 Enjoys brainstorming over finding more efficient, creative and optimized ways of solving coding problems. 📄
+🚀 Enjoys brainstorming over search for more efficient, creative and optimized ways of solving coding problems. 📄

 <a href="https://github.com/ashtrospection">
   <img src="https://komarev.com/ghpvc/?username=ashtrospection&color=blueviolet&label=Profile+Visits">